Origins of the Trust

 Christleton King George’s Fields are set back behind The Pit and are approached along Little Heath that passes in front of The Almshouses.
 There is a recently renovated play area, a large open field and adequate car parking.
 Christleton Sport Club lease the field beyond which is used by the local cricket and football teams.

-From the July 2019 the business of King George’s Fields Trust is incorporated into the Agenda of the Parish Council.
+Historically the business of the Trust was carried as a separate meeting before the start of the Parish Council meeting this practice was discontinued as it was inefficient.
+From the July 2019 the business of King George’s Fields Trust was incorporated into the Agenda of the Parish Council.
 The Agenda item (s) and Minutes of these discussions can also be accessed via the drop down menu on this tab.
-Correspondence should be sent to the Christleton Parish Council Clerk.
+Correspondence should be sent to the Christleton Parish Council’s Clerk